Using this Site

 Finding your way around

-The main sections of the website are permanently available as links at the top of every page, you can use these links to navigator around the website or jump to a particular section.
+The main sections of the website are permanently available as links at the top of every page, you can use these links to navigate around the website or jump to a particular section.

 Once you have reached a record of interest it is possible to view the ‘location on a map’.
 You can view both modern and historical maps relating to all records in the database, and also compare maps from different time periods to see how landscapes have changed.

-Many words within the database are hyperlinks (highlighted in blue and underlined).
-Clicking on hyperlinks will take you to further information, either in the form of a glossary entry, which defines the word in more detail, or in a related web page.
+Many words within the database are links.
+Clicking on a link will take you to further information, either in the form of a glossary entry, which defines the word in more detail or in a related web page.

 Although the core of the ‘Keys to the Past’ website is formed by the database, there is a host of other information available.
 The Thematic and Period Overviews aim to give you an idea of how the North-East area has changed through the centuries, while the Sites to Visit section lists some of the archaeological sites that are open to the public, as well as highlighting the favourites sites of some local people.
 The Local Histories section offers short potted histories of every parish in Northumberland and County Durham.

-Our Get Involved section provides the latest information on News and Events as well as Frequently Asked Questions (FAQs) related to archaeology.
+Our get involved section provides extra information about accessing sites.
 Why not see our list of useful links for easy access to relevant information in other areas of the world wide web or use our contact details for post, email, telephone and fax information.

 If you continue to need help using this website please contact us and we will endeavour to assist you with the problem in question.